battlesnake/git-doc/index.md

 Where shell commands are given in this document, commands for POSIX shells are prefixed with `$` and commands for Windows shell are prefixed by `>`.
 If no Windows command is given, then the Windows command is the same as the POSIX one.
+Lines beginning with a `#` are comments, and can be omitted.

+A cheatsheet is at the end of this document.

 # Introduction - What is Git?